 The first of three posthumous works, Pirate Latitudes, was published on November 24, 2009.
 It is set in seventeenth century Jamaica and follows the adventurers of Captain Edward Hunter, a privateer in service to England's King Charles II, as he raids Spanish shipping.

-A third posthumous novel, Dragon Teeth, based on the notorious real-life rivalry between paleontologists Edward Drinker Cope and Othniel Charles Marsh in the 1870s, is set for publication in May 2017.
+A third posthumous novel, Dragon Teeth, based on the notorious real-life rivalry between paleontologists Edward Drinker Cope and Othniel Charles Marsh in the 1870s, was released in May 2017.

 Fun facts: He stood 6'9" (about 206 cm) tall.
-Before his illness, he was noted to look much younger than his actual age (here he is at 60◊).
+Before his illness, he was noted to look much younger than his actual age (in the page image, he was sixty years old).
 He has an uncredited cameo in the 1971 movie The Andromeda Strain as a doctor standing in the back of the operating room when Mark Hall is pulled from performing an appendectomy.
 He also climbed to the top of Mount Everest.

 Books written by him: